luskry/aptardi/README.md

 # APARDIUML
-Alternative PolyAdenylation from RNA sequencing and DNA sequence Information using Machine Learning
+Alternative PolyAdenylation from RNA sequencing and DNA sequence Information Using Machine Learning